-A critical ingredient to innovation is collaboration, especially so when the application of new and emerging technologies is being investigated or during the search for marginal gains.
 Collaboration both within and between organizations can both enable and accelerate innovation.
-Three leading companies in the fields of naval architecture, engineering and yacht building explore how the benefits of effective collaboration can lead to results that are greater than the sum of their parts.
+Three leading companies in naval architecture, engineering and yacht building explore how the benefits of effective collaboration can lead to results that are greater than the sum of their parts.

-Following the mutual development of a number of innovative superyachts, these companies came together to identify and adopt a best practice collaborative approach to their hull design and optimization processes.
-This involved a methodical process that harnessed the right skills at the right time from the participants.
-With Lateral's blend of practical optimization techniques and MARIN's CFD based approach, as well as decades of practical test results experience, the spectrum of expertise was broadened over a single party approach.
+Following the mutual development of several innovative superyachts, these companies came together to identify and adopt a best practice collaborative approach to their hull design and optimization processes, which involved a systematic process that harnessed the participants' right skills at the right time.
+With Lateral's blend of practical optimization techniques and MARIN's CFD based approach, as well as decades of practical test results experience, we broadened the spectrum of expertise over a single-party system.

-This collaborative undertaking has delivered significant benefits with the Lateral / Oceanco / MARIN partnership developing a series of industry leading hull-forms for Oceanco projects with a number of designs now launched and further examples under construction in the Netherlands.
+This collaborative undertaking has delivered significant benefits with the Lateral / Oceanco / MARIN partnership developing a series of industry-leading hull-forms for Oceanco projects with several designs now launched and further examples under construction in the Netherlands.

 Commenting on the results, Enrico Della Valentina at MARIN states that: "This collaboration has set a very high bar in the calm water performances for displacement motor yachts.
 From our database of 300 comparable model tests, spanning 20 years of development, the Lateral / Oceanco / MARIN partnership has delivered a hull-form which, at its design speed, is the best performing hull in the current MARIN database. ” [circa 2017].

 However, there will always be obstacles and risks to collaborative working which, without the correct ingredients and approach, will lead to an unsuccessful result.
-Such an outcome tends to reinforce the self-serving bias of those who promote a more inward facing approach, which can be a difficult situation to recover from if a collaboration fails.
+Such an outcome reinforces the self-serving bias of those who promote a more inward-fact, leading to an unsuccessful system, which can be difficult.
 Some factors to consider include:

 Fundamental to achieving a successful result is that there must be alignment at all levels for collaboration to work.
-If those at the top want the organization to collaborate, then those at other levels must have the willingness to do so.
-The collaboration will not be effective if people think and act only for themselves.
+If those at the top want the organization to collaborate, then those at other grades must be willing to do so.
+The partnership will not be effective if people think and act only for themselves.
 Having cultural alignment between collaborating partners is an advantage.
-If alignment is not absolute, then mutual respect and acknowledgment of each other's capabilities is essential as this builds respect and trust.
+If alignment is not absolute, then mutual respect and acknowledgement of each other's capabilities are essential, building respect and trust.

 A key benefit of collaboration across multiple organizations can be acting as a catalyst for change.
-Accepting the way things have been done before can often be the path of least resistance for a team which is also working within the pressure of commercial constraints.
+Accepting the way things have been done before can often be the path of least resistance for a team working within the pressure of commercial constraints.
 Resistance to change and doing things in new ways can act as a significant barrier.
 Collaboration should ultimately drive adaptation, evolution and deliver innovation.
-None of this can be achieved if things never change.

 Having a clear plan and methodology to the approach is critical.
-Everyone should buy into the method, yet it should remain flexible, adaptable and be appropriate for the resources available.
+Everyone should buy into the method, yet it should remain flexible, adaptable, and appropriate for the available resources.

 Persistence is a virtue in the face of opposition or failure; if you have the right ingredients keep going, if you have the wrong ingredients stop and re-evaluate.

 Ultimately, collaborating all comes down to people.
-Having a room full of clever people does not guarantee a good result regardless of the level of resources at their disposal.
-If you get the right people, in the right room, at the right time, with the right mindset, then you are 80% of the way to success in changing “me" to "we" and turning people and organizations from contributors to collaborators.
+Having a room full of clever people does not guarantee a good result regardless of the level of resources.
+If you get the right people, in the room, at the right time, with the right mindset, you are 80% of the way to change "me" to "we" and turn people and organizations from contributors to collaborators.